shubham1172/learn-go-azure/README.md

 Having the application waiting until one application finishes applying the tags to start making the queries in other application it is inefficient.
 How can we make sure that the calls to `evaluateStatus` are made in parallel but that we wait for all of them to finish before we start waiting for the interval?

+The idea of this exercise is to introduce [goroutines](https://tour.golang.org/concurrency/1) you can find a good explanation about go-routines at https://gobyexample.com/goroutines and https://golangbot.com/goroutines/ the idea is to also introduce [wait groups](https://golang.org/pkg/sync/) you can finde more information about wait-groups at https://gobyexample.com/waitgroups and https://tutorialedge.net/golang/go-waitgroup-tutorial/

 After you finish this exercise the rest of the instructions and the code with that solution can be found in the branch `exercise-1`